 - 1 - 12 count packages of Hawaiian rolls (dinner rolls will work if you can’t find Hawaiian rolls)

-- 12 ounces sliced deli turkey
+- 12 ounces sliced deli turkey (or thinly sliced leftover turkey)

 - 8 ounces sliced Havarti cheese